-These files are the files that must be copied to your Active Directory server.
+Those are the 2 files that must be copied on your Active Directory server.

-You can find the latest version of these policy files in the ADSys repository.
-Not all of the keys in the latest version may be supported by a local ADSys installation.
-Only templates generated by adsysctl match the version of your client.
-The policy files are also shipped as part of the adsys-windows package, together with the Active Directory Watch Daemon (page 42).
+You can find the latest version of those files in a dedicated directory of the upstream repository.
+Note though that not all the keys may be supported by our local ADSys installation.
+Only the templates generated by adsysct1 match the version of your client.

+The policy files are also shipped as part of the adsys-windows package, together with the Active Directory Watch Daemon.